Top tips to find the best glasses that fit your clothes

 Looking and feeling your best can stem from wearing glasses and clothes that match perfectly.
 Whether you use eyeglasses or sunglasses, you can follow these expert fashion tips to coordinate your #OOTD from head to toe.

 Style and impression

 Glasses may seem too small to matter for your outfit, but they can change your look entirely.
 Your pair of specs can make or break your style for the day.
 This accessory is a part of the fashion game, which can be treated as a finishing touch to your get-up.

-Your wardrobe greatly influences what type of glasses you need to be donning.
+Your wardrobe greatly influences what type of eyeglasses you need to be donning.
 Look at your closet—what sort of clothes do you prefer to wear?
 Preppy, street, chic, or minimalistic?
 You can accentuate your fashion with the right glasses to compliment your overall look.

 As for first impressions, a person might look at you a certain way, depending on the style of your glasses.
 Most people assume that you read often and are intelligent.
 If you wear full-rim glasses, you can be perceived as trustworthy.
 Even a 2015 study in France suggests wearing specs indicates that you belong to a higher social class.

 Therefore, you must take particular care with your choice of glasses.
 When paired with a great outfit, your eyeglasses can reflect the style and personality that harbors a positive first impression!